jackfranklin/gulp-load-plugins/README.md

 ## npm Scopes

 `gulp-load-plugins` comes with [npm scope](https://docs.npmjs.com/misc/scope) support.
-The major difference is that scopped plugins are accessible through a variable on `plugins` that represents the scope.
+The major difference is that scoped plugins are accessible through an object on `plugins` that represents the scope.
 For example, if the plugin is `@myco/gulp-test-plugin` then you can access the plugin as shown in the following example:

 ```js
 var plugins = require('gulp-load-plugins')();